ranajawadriaz/youtube/LINUX_DEPLOYMENT.md

 # Linux Production Deployment Guide

+## ⚠️ IMPORTANT: YouTube Bot Detection Fix

+**If deploying on Digital Ocean or any cloud server**, YouTube will block your requests with "Sign in to confirm you're not a bot" errors.

+**Solution:** You MUST set up browser cookies authentication.

+👉 **See [YOUTUBE_COOKIE_SETUP.md](YOUTUBE_COOKIE_SETUP.md) for complete instructions**

+Quick summary:
+1. Export YouTube cookies from your browser using a browser extension
+2. Upload `cookies.txt` to your server at `/root/cookies.txt`
+3. The service will automatically use them to bypass bot detection

+---

 ## System Requirements
 - Ubuntu 20.04+ / Debian 11+ / CentOS 8+ (or compatible)
 - Python 3.10+